 On June 21, 2002, we entered into an Amended and Restated Credit Agreement (the "New Credit Facility") with a group of lenders, replacing the Old Revolver.
 At that time, we permanently repaid \$2.8 billion of the \$7 billion Revolving Credit Agreement (the "Old Revolver").
 Accordingly, there is currently \$4.2 billion outstanding under the New Credit Facility, consisting of three tranches of term loans totaling \$2.7 billion and a \$1.5 billion revolving facility that includes a \$200 million letter of credit sub-facility.
 The three term loan tranches include a \$1.5 billion amortizing "Tranche A" term loan, a \$500 million "Tranche B" term loan, and a \$700 million "Tranche C" term loan maturing on September 15, 2002.
 Xerox Corporation is currently, and will remain, the borrower of all of the term loans.
 The revolving loans are available, without sub-limit, to Xerox Corporation, Xerox Canada Capital Limited (XCCL), Xerox Capital Europe plc (XCE) and other foreign subsidiaries, as requested by us from time to time, that meet certain qualifications.
-We are required to repay a total of \$400 million of the Tranche A loan and \$5 million of the Tranche B loan in semi-annual installments in 2003, and a total of \$600 million of the Tranche A loan and \$5 million of the Tranche B loan in semi-annual installments in 2004.
-The remaining portions of the Tranche A and Tranche B term loans and the revolving facility contractually mature on April
+We are required to repay a total of \$400 million of the Tranche A loan and \$5 million of the Tranche B loan in semi-annual installments in 2003, and a total of \$600 million of the Tranche A loan and \$5 million of the Tranche B loan in semi-annual installments in 2003.

-30, 2005.
 We could be required to repay portions of the loans earlier than their scheduled maturities upon the occurrence of certain events, as described below.
 In addition, all loans under the New Credit Facility mature upon the occurrence of a change in control.